SaberPendragonn/MikroTik-Networking-Labs/README.md

 ### Test 2: The Lease Continuity (DHCP Failover)

 **What I did:** Simulated a total hardware crash on Core 1.
-Performed client-side IP renewal.

-**What happened:** Client successfully pulled a secondary lease from Core 2's reserved pool in <3 seconds.
+**What happened:** Client successfully pulled a secondary lease from Core 2's reserved pool.
 No network lockout.

 ![DHCP Failover](https://YOUR-IMAGE-HOST.com/dhcp-failover.gif)